microjs/microjs.com/README.md

 -------

 Want to add your own?
 Fork this site on GitHub, add your framework to data.js and submit a pull request.
-When adding your source URL, we recommend a minified file with a name that's unlikely to change (no version numbers).
+When adding your source URL, please use an un-minified file with a name that's unlikely to change (no version numbers).

-  * Must not have dependencies.(1)
+  * Must not have dependencies (1)
   * Must do something useful, and must not be just a demo
   * Must be MIT/BSD-license or similiar
   * Templating engines and loaders will only be added if they're outstanding and exceptional.
   * Add to "data.js"
   * Has to be <5k, minified and gzipped (2)
   * Needs a "url" that points to readme/docs & code-download (ideally GitHub)
-  * Needs a "source" attribute that points at a single-file, ready-to-use download of the library/framework (can be minified or not)
+  * Needs a "source" attribute that points at a single-file, ready-to-use download of the library/framework (unminified) (3)
+  * Please provide a "size" attribute as a sanity-check for the automated size checker
   * Prefer hand-coded/hand-optimized JavaScript over generated/cross-compiled code.
   * Running "make" should work and not return an error.
-To run make, you'll need node/npm installed with the uglify-js package available: npm install uglify-js -g
+To run make, you'll need node/npm installed.
-  * Run the automated size checker with "make check" (you'll need to install the dev dependencies first with `npm install --dev`) and update any sizes that may have changed since the last commit

 (1) It's ok to target a specific platform, like node.js, or WebKit.